 - We are working to process your applications and re-certifications as quickly as possible, but if it takes longer than expected, you will receive benefits from the day your application or re-certification was supposed to take effect.

 - If you have submitted an application, you do not need to reapply or call, unless you have new contact information or you must submit changes that could impact your benefits.

-ePASS is a secure Internet-based tool, will enable individuals or families to screen for their possible eligibility from any Internet-connected computer.
-Currently, screening is available for Food Nutrition Services and Medicaid programs.
+ePASS is a secure, Internet-based tool that will enable individuals or families to screen for their possible eligibility from any Internet-connected computer.
+Currently, screening is available for Food and Nutrition Services (FNS) and Medicaid programs.